bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 - Merchants can retrieve rates from in-house calculation services
 - Shoppers can create a combination of in-store pickup and shipping options

 This article guides you on how to create and register a shipping provider app at BigCommerce.
+For a demo app, see the [Sample Shipping Provider app](https://github.com/bigcommerce/sample-shipping-provider).

 ## Prerequisites